peerigon/parse-domain/README.md

 ```

 This module uses a [trie](https://en.wikipedia.org/wiki/Trie) data structure under the hood to ensure the smallest possible library size and the fastest lookup.
 The library is roughly 30KB minified and gzipped.

+This module also assumes an ES2015 environment.
+You need to transpile it down to ES5 (e.g. by using [Babel](https://babeljs.io/)) if you need to support older environments.

 <br />